Asmaa-Abdelaziz/Weather-app/README.md

 - Displays current temperature.
 - Shows weather conditions (e.g., sunny, cloudy, rainy).
 - Fetches and updates data dynamically based on the specified location.
+## How to Use
+1- Open the index.html file in your browser.
+2- Enter the location for which you want to retrieve weather details.
+3- Press the search button to get the updated weather information.